JOURNAL OF GENTRY GENEALOGY

 Wilson

 GFA describes this son of John Gentry as marrying a Runkle in Kentucky in 1820 and moving to Missouri.
-Madison County, Kentucky, marriage records do not show the marriage, which is not to say it did not take place in some other place.
+Madison County, Kentucky, marriage records show the marriage of Polly Runkle to Wilson, 2 Mar 1820.
 There are no listings for a Wilson Gentry in any 1830 Kentucky censuses, nor the Missouri censuses for 1830, 1840 and 1850, although in 1840 in Lewis County, there is a "Winson" listed, born 1780-1790.
 There are six children listed with this family, all born after 1820, but no spouse.
-The date of birth and date of marriage suggested in GFA and the marriage date for Samuel (see below) suggest that Wilson was the older of these two brothers.
+Wilson was present in the 1860 census for Napa County, California, living with a relative near his son Hudson Gentry.
+While Wilson has not been found in the 1850 census, Hudson Gentry and a presumed sister, Elizabeth, were in the 1850 census for Pike County Missouri.
+Wilson is said to have died in California in 1876 or 1877.

 Samuel

-GFA indicates that Samuel moved to Randolph County, Missouri in 1830, and the 1840 census for that county does include a Samuel Gentry, born 1790 to 1800, but he is not found in any county in the 1850 Missouri census.
-This Samuel is presumably the one who married Susan "Runcle", 24 Dec 1823, in Madison County, Kentucky<12>.
+Samuel married Susan "Runcle", 24 Dec 1823, in Madison County, Kentucky<13>.
+GFA indicates that Samuel moved to Randolph County, Missouri in 1830, and the 1840 census for that county does include a Samuel Gentry, born 1790 to 1800.
+He was also in the 1850 census for Randolph County with his wife Susan and six of his seven children.

 This leaves us with the following proposal for Frances' family: